 - Flour: I’ve tried several different 1-1 gluten free flours in cookie recipes and have had many cookies fall apart and crumble.
 Unless you have another reliable 1-1 gluten free flour that contains xanthan gum, I would stick with Bob’s Red Mill since that’s what these were tested with.
 Note that this is made in a facility with tree nuts and soy according to the package I had.

 - Chocolate: I chose to use Enjoy Life ricemilk chocolate bars which are free from most common allergens.
 Each bar contains 4 rectangles of chocolate and I recommend cutting each one in half which means that each bar will make 8 sunbutter blossoms.
-They also sell individually wrapped pieces around the holidays.
 If you can eat peanuts and soy, the Justin's mini dark chocolate peanut butter cups were good in these too.
 Note that only their dark chocolate doesn't contain dairy and even so, these are currently produced on shared equipment with dairy as well as tree nuts.
 See packaging and their website for the most relevant allergen information.

 - Cookie discoloration: Note that the high chlorophyll content in sunbutter can react with baking soda and turn the cookies green.
 Adding an acid can counteract this and since this recipe contains brown sugar (acidic), it should be fine but know that if you notice any little green spots or discoloration start to happen, even days after they're baked, it doesn't necessarily mean they're bad.
 It's most likely just the chlorophyll!